andrewjtdunn/andrewjtdunn/README.md

 My coursework at UChicago focuses on using Python, R, and SQL for applied data science.
 You can see a few of my projects at the links below:

 * [Civic Lens website](https://civic-lens.org/).
 This open source site makes federal public commenting opportunities more accessible for the American public.
 I am lead backend engineer of this ongoing project, working with Django, PostgreSQL, and Python to manage the data pipeline for the site.
+Our code lives [here](https://github.com/uchicago-capp-30320/CivicLens).

 * [Predicting Observed Poverty Levels in Costa Rica](https://github.com/andrewjtdunn/Costa-Rican-Household-Poverty-Level-Prediction).
 Alongside three teammates, I tested different machine learning models, as well as techniques like ensemble learning, oversampling, and cross-validation to classify household-level poverty using observed characteristics.
 Our final model approached the top performing Kaggle models with a final Macro F1 score of .42.
 We summarized our approach and results in a [summary report](https://github.com/andrewjtdunn/Costa-Rican-Household-Poverty-Level-Prediction/blob/main/Summary%20Report.pdf).